tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Mui Smitham then explained in depth how Karma is able to break scientific laws from time to time, causing 'miracles'.
 Mui Smitham declared that Karma strongly supports clear ethical standards that all humans must obey.
 Mui Smitham concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Karma's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Karma will simply watch and judge.

-The theists started to seriously consider Mui Smitham's message.
+The theists pretended to listen to Mui Smitham's message.

 ###Thu Nov 08 2007